Peters plus syndrome

 - Krause-Kivlin syndrome

 - Congenital disorder of glycosylation with developmental anomaly

 - Eye examination

 - Thyroid testing

 - Hearing assessment

-Assessment by a ophthalmologist every three months or as indicated is recommended as well as regular developmental assessments.
+Assessment by an ophthalmologist every three months or as indicated is recommended as well as regular developmental assessments.
 Preservation of vision in the affected eye(s) often requires surgery such as corneal transplantation (penetrating keratoplasty).

 Certain medications, such as corticosteroids, should be avoided, as they increase the risk of glaucoma.

 - Saskia AJ Lesnik Oberstein, MD, PhD, Martine van Belzen, PhD, and Raoul Hennekam, MD, PhD..
 Peters Plus Syndrome.
 GeneReviews.
 January 23, 2014; http://www.ncbi.nlm.nih.gov/books/NBK1464/.

 - GeneReviews provides current, expert-authored, peer-reviewed, full-text articles describing the application of genetic testing to the diagnosis, management, and genetic counseling of patients with specific inherited conditions.